SCLOUD-PTE-LTD/docs/private-cloud/user-guide/security-group.md

 The platform security group is based on the Linux net-filter subsystem, which is implemented by adding flow table rules to the OVS flow table, and the host IPv4 and IPv6 packet forwarding functions need to be enabled.
 Each additional access control rule generates a flow table rule based on the NIC as the matching condition to control the traffic entering OVS and ensure the network security of virtual resources.
 Security groups can only be applied to virtual machines, ENIs, load balancers, NAT gateways, and bastion hosts with the same security requirements in the same data center, as shown in the following figure:

-Security groups have an independent lifecycle and can be bound to virtual machines, ENIs, Server Load Balancer, and NAT gateways to provide secure access control, and are automatically unbound after the virtual resources bound to them are destroyed.
+Security groups have an independent lifecycle and can be bound to virtual machines, ENIs, Load Balancing, and NAT gateways to provide secure access control, and are automatically unbound after the virtual resources bound to them are destroyed.

 ![1](/assets/images/product-functional-architecture-6.jpg)